casualGamer-dev/Nuon/README.md

-Tor protects your privacy on the internet by hiding the connection between your Internet address and the services you use.
-We believe Tor is reasonably secure, but please ensure you read the instructions and configure it properly.
+Nuon protects your privacy on the internet by hiding the connection between your Internet address and the services you use.
+We believe Nuon is reasonably secure, but please ensure you read the instructions and configure it properly.

 ## Build

-To build Tor from source:
+To build Nuon from source:

 ```
 ./configure